litexlang/litex-official-documents/Homepage.md

 Litex([website](https://litexlang.com)) is a simple, intuitive, and open-source formal language for coding reasoning ([Star the repo!](https://github.com/litexlang/golitex)).
 It ensures every step of your reasoning is correct, and is actually the first reasoning formal language (or formal language for short) that can be learned by anyone in 1–2 hours, even without math or programming background.

-Scaling formal reasoning has several meanings: 1.
-Scaling the number of people who can use formal reasoning; 2.
-Scaling the complexity of the problems that can be solved by formal reasoning.
-3. Scaling AI to perform formal reasoning.
+Making Litex intuitive to both human and AI is the mission of Litex.
+That is how Litex scales formal reasoning: making it accessible to more people, applicable to more complex problems, and usable by large-scale AI systems.
 Here is a comparison between Litex and traditional formal language Lean.
-Kids can formalize the multivariate equation in Litex in 2 minutes, while it require an experienced expert hours of work in Lean 4.

 <table style="border-collapse: collapse; width: 100%; font-size: 12px">
   <tr>